 The arrows indicate that it is supposed to extend in both directions without end.
-The points on the line will represent numbers (specifically, real numbers, a misleading term that will be defined in Definition 0.25).
+The points on the line will represent numbers (specifically, real numbers, a misleading term that will be defined in Definition 0.26).

 Now let's fix a point on this line, and label it '0':

 This point can be thought of as representing the number zero; it is the point against which all other numbers will be measured.
+Numbers to the left of 0 on the number line are said to be negative, and those to the right are positive; 0 itself is neither positive nor negative.

 Finally, let's fix a unit of length: